-Rotavirus notifications to the Department of Health decreased in the past week while norovirus detections at PathWest increased (Figure 13).
+In the past week, statewide rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased (Figure 16).

-Figure 13.
-Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks
+Figure 16.
+Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks